zopefoundation/zope.configuration/docs/narr.rst

 .. todo::
    Flesh out narrative docs.

-Using the configuration machinery programattically
+Using the configuration machinery programatically
 ==================================================

 An extended example: